GAROLF05/The_Flemmards-SOEN341_Project_F25/docs/Meeting Minutes/The Flemmards_Sprint2_meeting3_2025-10-09.md

 Elliot Boismartel, Omar Dbaa, Nameer Hanif, Curtis Moxebo, Nihit Patel, Bijoy Sengupta, Mostafa Maraie

 **Goal of Minutes:**
-The goal of the to have a short meeting to review the current progress towards Sprint 2 to ensure that the team members were on track to comple their tasks, and resolve possible technical difficulties.
+The goal of the meeting was to have a short meeting to review the current progress towards Sprint 2 to ensure that the team members were on track to complete their tasks, and resolve possible technical difficulties.

 **Reports:**
 - Solved issues some members of the team were facing regarding running the frontend code locally.